-ProbThe probability corresponding to the exponential distribution.
-The probability must be greater-than-or-equal-to 0 and less-than-or-equal-to 1.MeanThe arithmetic mean of the distribution.
-The mean must be greater-than-orequal-to zero.
+Prob The probability corresponding to the exponential distribution.
+The probability equal-to zero.

+Mean The arithmetic mean of the distribution.
+The mean must be greater-than-or-

 For example, WBEXPOINV(.5,1) returns 0.69315.
 This means that for an exponential distribution with mean 1.0, 50 percent of the outcomes are less-than-or-equal-to 0.69315.